ebattenberg/nmf-cuda/README.md

         int verbose);
 ```

-* W, H are initial values for the factor matrices
+* `W`, `H` are initial values for the factor matrices
-* X is the target matrix to be decomposed
+* `X` is the target matrix to be decomposed
-* CONVERGE_THRESH is the convergence threshold (expressed as a ratio of cost function change to cost function value)
+* `CONVERGE_THRESH` is the convergence threshold (expressed as a ratio of cost function change to cost function value)
-* max_iter is the maximum number of iterations
+* `max_iter` is the maximum number of iterations
-* double t[10] is a pointer to a double array of at least size 10 that will contain individual timing results for different computational pieces.  (set this to NULL for normal use)
+* `double t[10]` is a pointer to a double array of at least size 10 that will contain individual timing results for different computational pieces.  (set this to NULL for normal use)
-* verbose set to 1 if you want more text output, 0 otherwise
+* `verbose` set to 1 if you want more text output, 0 otherwise